adolenc/cl-neovim/README.md

  - autocmds: none (values from `vim-eval` get passed as normal arguments into lambda-list); and
  - functions: `vim-eval`.

 While these are full option names, you can also specify alternative names for them by wrapping them into a list of `(option alternative-name)`.
-Note that in order to receive these options from Neovim, you will have to specify them in `declare-opts`.

 `declare-opts` is a declaration used to let Neovim know about expected behaviour of the callback and tell it which options you want it to pass along in the calls.
 Valid options in `declare-opt` are for:
  - commands: `nargs | complete | (range | count) | bang | register | vim-eval`;